 - Finalising a report

 As such, the Inquiry will take time and it is not possible at this stage to provide a precise timeframe as to how long the Inquiry will take.

 Will the Independent Neurology Inquiry reports be made public?

 It will be a matter for the Department of Health to make a decision on the publication of the report.

 Yes, the Inquiry is completely independent of Government Departments.

 If I have information that I believe may be of interest to the Inquiry, what should I do?

 If you have information which you consider to be of interest to the Inquiry, you should contact the Inquiry team by writing to email@example.com

-The Panel wish to take into account the views of patients and families and consideration is being given to the best means of doing that.
-The panel will provide a mechanism for this to happen, details of which will be made widely available
+The Panel wish to take into account the views of patients and families and has developed a questionnaire as the best means of doing that.
+The Questionnaire and Guidance Notes can be viewed/downloaded on the Key Documents Page Key Documents

 What are the Inquiry’s contact details?